1985 Fun Facts, Trivia and History

 Cost of a Superbowl ad in 1985: $525,000

-Roberto P. Hernandez was jailed for a robbery he did not commit in.
-The authorities confused him with another man because the two had the same name, birthday, weight, height, brown hair and eyes, and tattoos on their left arms.
-Only their Social Security Numbers differed, and that was only by 1 digit. #oops
+Roberto P. Hernandez was jailed for a robbery he did not commit.
+The authorities confused him with another man because they had the same name, birthday, weight, height, brown hair and eyes, and tattoos on their left arms.
+Their Social Security Numbers differed by only one digit. #oops

 Watching one of the most innovative music videos of all time – Take on Me by A-ha!